Negan: Reception

 The character of Negan has been praised by both fans and critics as an antagonist of the series.

 IGN on their review of Negan's first appearance, the 100th issue said: "The new villain already looks to be worthy addition to the book's cast.
 I didn't realize how much I missed having a truly awful antagonist like The Governor in this series until now.
 The villain's voice is very distinct, allowing Kirkman to toy with a very different approach to dialogue.
 For a series where the characters sometimes ramble on too much without making a clear point, this character is very much appreciated."
 On their review for Issue #103, IGN felt Negan was "quickly giving the Governor a run for his money in the villainy department".
 When Negan's community was explored as well as his relationship with Carl Grimes, it was said that "There's a palpable tension as we wonder what fate Negan has in mind for his young enemy.
 But even at his most sinister, Negan remains strangely charismatic.
-It's not difficult to understand how he managed to build such a lofty position for himself, complete with multiple wives and the total devotion of an entire town."
+It is not difficult to understand how he managed to build such a lofty position for himself, complete with multiple wives and the total devotion of an entire town."

 Noel Murray of Rolling Stone ranked Negan 10th in a list of 30 best Walking Dead characters, saying, "it would've been hard for any villain to live up to the hype, but thanks to Jeffrey Dean Morgan's grinning, relaxed performance and some genuinely shocking acts of violence, Negan has been firmly established as a formidable enemy.
 The alarming ease of his cruelty and the rigors of his organization represent a worldview that's been both fascinating and frightening to explore."
 Negan was ranked third on TV Fanatic's list of "21 Sexy TV Characters Deserving of a Beach Day."
 The Telegraph finds Negan as "fancy".